-The new electric drive system consists of several components which are mainly connected to the new high-voltage bus only.
+The new electric drive system consists of several components which are connected to the new high-voltage bus only.
 Integrating the new electric drive system into a vehicle, the noise sink to be protected against interference is the conventional electric system and its low-voltage devices such as the radio receiver.
 Existing requirements such as those for EMC aim to the compatibility within the conventional electrical system.
 In order to ensure compatibility within the new system, the connections between the conventional system and the new components have to be analyzed.
-Although the high-voltage system will be insulated and won't use the car body as return conductor like the low-voltage supply system does, indented and unintended connections will have to be taken into account.
-As shown in Figure 11, three different coupling paths have to be considered.
+However the high-voltage system will be insulated and does not use the car body as return conductor like the low-voltage supply system does.
+As space for wiring harness is limited in modern cars, high-voltage and lowvoltage cables are arranged closely to each other.
+Hence one important coupling path is crosstalk between the different lines.